yan-man/lottery-dapp/README.md

 ### `Lottery.sol`

 - add transaction fees for contract owner
-- implementation of cryptographic random number generator (https://docs.chain.link/docs/get-a-random-number/)
+- implementation of oracle as [random number generator](https://docs.chain.link/docs/get-a-random-number/)
 - allow for multiple concurrent lotteries
-- prevent owner from participating in lottery for conflict of interest sake
+- prevent owner from participating in lottery for conflict of interest's sake
-- deploy on test net: maybe rinkeby to handle chain link
+- deploy on test net: maybe Rinkeby to handle the random number generator dev tool
-- currently the process of performing a lottery drawing was split into 2 functions - `triggerLotteryDrawing` and `triggerDepositWinnings` just in case the binary search took too much gas.
-Maybe these functions can be combined together.
+- currently the process of performing a lottery drawing was split into 2 functions - `triggerLotteryDrawing` and `triggerDepositWinnings` just in case the binary search took too much gas, rendering the winnign funds un-deposited.
+Maybe these functions can be combined together with no loss in fidelity.

 ### Front End